slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ---

 Thank you for your interest in our research!
 See below for how you can get involved.
-This information is accurate as of **September 2023**.
+This information is accurate as of **October 2023**.

 If you have additional questions after reading the below and want to get involved, feel free to email me.
+My contact information is [available on my website](https://danielseita.github.io/).
 Depending on the volume of email, I may be slow to respond.
 I encourage you to read [Yonatan Bisk's FAQ](https://yonatanbisk.com/emailing_professors.html) about emailing professors.

-My contact information is [available on my website](https://danielseita.github.io/).

 ## PhD Students

-I am expecting to hire at least 3 PhD students to start in Fall 2024.
+*I am expecting to hire 4-5 PhD students to start in Fall 2024*.
 Please apply to USC for a PhD program and indicate my name in your application.
-My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments.
+My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments (as well as co-advising within computer science).
 There is no need to email me as part of this application process.
 I will make sure to carefully check applications which list my name as a potential PhD advisor.
+Please also check out my [advising statement](#advising-statement).

+I just joined USC in Fall 2023 and am excited to be starting a new lab.
+I am especially interested in hiring students with the following experience, skills, or criteria:

+- who have significant experience in deep learning and reinforcement learning.
+- who have built, fixed, and engineered robotics hardware.
+- who have implemented robotics or physics simulators.
+- who have applied robotics to fields such as agriculture and health care.
+- who come from underrepresented, non-traditional, and/or low-income backgrounds, but who have reasonably "maxed out" their available resources to learn about robotics and machine learning.

+I think this is a great time to be working in robotics.
+We have a wonderful (and growing) [robotics group at USC][3].
+Furthermore, the computer science department will have a [brand new building][4] ready in 2024 for us!

-If you are a PhD student already at USC and interested in collaborating with me in any capacity, feel free to email me to schedule a time to chat.
+If you are a PhD student already at USC and interested in collaborating with me, feel free to email me to schedule a time to chat.
 To reduce back-and-forth emails, please clearly indicate *what* you would like to discuss and a *range* of available times.

 ## Masters and Undergraduate Students at USC

-Please fill out
+Please fill out [the following application][1].
-[the following application](https://docs.google.com/forms/d/e/1FAIpQLSc0GzWxX3vGoNFGGHwIk-2SjCAO6npQzN7WsVJjaUfymiEDiA/viewform?usp=sf_link).
 We will reach out to you if we decide to interview you.

 ## Postdocs